Oaxaca en la historia y en el mito: Domestic and Artistic Skills

 The figure above portrays five domestic and artistic skills from the Oaxaca area and other elements of prehispanic life.
 Starting with the background image in the top left corner, a woman prepares food with a metate which is used to grind grain and seeds.
 Metates were first used in México some 5,000 years ago.
 In the second image in the background, we see an adult tending a child.
 Children in Mesoamérica faced many challenges.
 In front of the adult and child a woman sits in her bright gown.
 To their left, two women appear to be weaving.
 Below the guaje pods, described above, and to the right are wild turkeys or guajolotes as they are known in México.
 The gray animals blending into their surroundings and to the left of the turkeys are Mexican hairless dogs known as Xoloitzcuintle, or Xolos.
 They served as pets, spiritual icons and food in prehispanic times.
 The two women in front of the dog are shaping pottery.
 One man in front appears to be carving a mask.

 Placing all of these crafts surrounding one house makes it look as if people lived in self-sufficient units, making their own pottery, textiles and more.
 Archeological records from prehispanic times indicate that Oaxacan handicrafts have been normally made in highly specialized, specific communities.
 So each of the handicrafts pictured here would have been made in a distinct village, in prehispanic times as is often the case today.

 Agriculture

 The artist illustrates the birth of agriculture in Mesoamerica with four images.
 Thus, illustrating some of the earliest instances of agriculture in the World, some 10,000 years ago.
 The wild grass-like image pictured below represents teosintle.
 This is the grandfather of maize, often called corn.
 As one can gather from the example of teosintle below, it was small with a few minuscule, hard grains and creating soft, sweet corn, in large cobs, from the original wild grass was a major exercise of observation and patience.

 Some of the earliest evidence of the domestication of teosinte and other plants has been discovered in caves in the state of Oaxaca.
+This research is from 2001.
+It is not unreasonable to expect that there is new research.